Corporate - Tax credits and incentivesLast reviewed - 12 March 2023

 Taxpayers applying the Innovation Box scheme shall be entitled to benefit from the tax preference until a given right expires (20 years in case of a patented invention).

 The tax preference applies provided that a taxpayer conducts R&D activity related to development, creation, or improvement of a given IP component.
 In order to benefit from the scheme, taxpayers will be required to separate the discussed income in their accounting books.

 The new provisions complement the Polish innovative activities tax preferences system by supplementing the existing R&D tax relief.
 Previously, an entrepreneur introducing an invention to the market was required to tax income with a standard tax rate.
 Upon R&D relief, the entrepreneur is now entitled to a tax relief calculated on the basis of qualified costs incurred (e.g. on development of an invention).

 Simultaneous IP BOX and R&D relief

-A taxpayer commercializing the results of research and development and obtaining qualified income from them within the meaning of the IP Box provisions has the possibility of deducting R&D relief from the IP Box income of eligible costs incurred to develop the right covered by IP Box.
+A taxpayer commercialising the results of R&D and obtaining qualified income from it within the meaning of the IP Box provisions has the possibility of deducting R&D relief from the IP Box income of eligible costs incurred to develop the right covered by IP Box.

 Innovative employees tax relief